Rokoyfa/Utils/README.md

 # Utils -

 `Utils` is a C++ library providing a collection of reusable utility classes and functions.
 It currently includes modules for basic file operations and JSON data handling.
+`Utils` is designed to reduce boilerplate code in modern C++ projects.

 ## Current Features